 2015 Australian Grand Prix, Lap 1

-2015 is the last time that the Safety Car was called out on the opening lap of the Australian Grand Prix.
+2015 was the last time until 2023 that the Safety Car was called out on the opening lap of the Australian Grand Prix.
 Pastor Maldonado crashed out at the first corner following contact with a Sauber.

 2016 Australian Grand Prix, Lap 17